clvrmktg/xps/content/services/customs-brokerage/index.md

 [why]
 content = """
 Customs brokerage is a critical step in the logistics chain—and small mistakes can mean big delays.
-Here’s why clients choose XPS:
+Here's why clients choose XPS:

 - **Licensed & Compliant**
   XPS is a licensed customs broker, fully authorized to act on your behalf and ensure your shipments meet all regulatory requirements.

 - **Proactive Communication**
-  We don’t leave you guessing—our team keeps you informed every step of the way.
+  We don't leave you guessing—our team keeps you informed every step of the way.

 - **Integrated Services**
   Brokerage is just one part of what we do.
 With warehousing, distribution, and freight forwarding under one roof, we offer end-to-end support.